Economic Hardship

 Purpose

-• Economic Hardship Employment Authorization is a temporary employment authorization benefit for F-1 students who have been maintaining F-1 status in the U.S. and have unforeseen and severe economic hardship caused by circumstances beyond the student's control if other employment opportunities are not available or are otherwise insufficient.
+• Definition: Economic Hardship Employment Authorization is a temporary employment benefit for F-1 students who have been maintaining F-1 status in the U.S. This authorization is granted to students who have experienced documented unforeseen and severe economic hardship caused by circumstances beyond their control, especially when other employment opportunities (such as on-campus employment) are not available or are insufficient.

 • Loss of financial aid or on-campus employment without fault on the part of the student;